Business continuity and disaster recovery auditing: Relationship to BCPs

-The first three components (Business Resumption, Occupant Emergency, and Continuity of Operations Plans) do not deal with the IT infrastructure.
-The Incident Management Plan (IMP) does deal with the IT infrastructure, but since it establishes structure and procedures to address cyber attacks against an organization’s IT systems, it generally does not represent an agent for activating the Disaster Recovery Plan, leaving The Disaster Recovery Plan as the only BCP component of interest to IT.
+The first three components (business resumption, occupant emergency, and continuity of operations plans) do not deal with the IT infrastructure.
+The incident management plan (IMP) does deal with the IT infrastructure, but since it establishes structure and procedures to address cyber attacks against an organization's IT systems, it generally does not represent an agent for activating the DRP; thus DRP is the only BCP component of active interest to IT.

+Testing

+The overall categorization of tests are functional- and discussion-based.
+Types of tests include: tabletop exercises, checklists, simulations, parallel processing (testing recovery site while primary site is in operation), and full interruption (fail over) tests.
+These apply to both BC and DR.

 Benefits

-Like every insurance plan, there are benefits that can be obtained from proper business continuity planning, including:
+Like every insurance plan, there are benefits that can be obtained from proper business continuity planning, including: Studies have shown a correlation between higher spending on auditing fees and lower rates of incidents.